 Multiple Houses or Properties with Ring Devices

 You can have Ring devices at different physical locations on the same Ring account.
-For example, you could have a Ring doorbell at your place of business, one at your home, and one at your vacation property.
-Most Ring accounts can have up to ten different locations.
+For example, you could have a Ring Doorbell at your place of business, one at your home, and one at your vacation property.
+Most Ring accounts can support up to ten different locations.

-If you use Ring Alarm for home security, keep in mind that the Ring Protect professional monitoring plan only applies to one physical location.
-If you have two Ring Alarm systems in different locations, you will need two separate monthly subscription plans for professional monitoring.
+If you use the Ring Alarm for home security, keep in mind that the Ring Protect professional monitoring plan only applies to one physical location.
+If you have two Ring Alarm systems in different locations, you will need two different monthly subscription plans for professional monitoring.

 Locations can be viewed, renamed, changed, or deleted anytime on the Ring app.

-To view the devices at a specific location, select the location from the drop-down menu at the top of the main page of the app.
+To view the devices at a specific location, select the location from the drop-down menu at the top of the app’s main page.
 You can also view all your devices at once by choosing “All Cameras” from the list.

 To change the name or address of a location: